-loudness war (also known as loudness race) reached its peak, a foundation was initiated whose mission was to classify and grade commercial audio CDs with a Dynamic Range symbol (figure 1) where Dynamic Range is a metric that can be thought of as crest factor which is a waveform's peak-to-average ratio expressed in decibels.
+loudness war (also known as loudness race) reached its peak, a foundation was initiated whose mission was to classify and grade commercial audio CDs with a Dynamic Range symbol (figure 1) where Dynamic Range is a metric that can be thought of as crest factor which is a waveform's peak-to-rms amplitude ratio expressed in decibels.

 At the time, Tischmeyer Technology (now MAAT), in collaboration with Algorithmix, developed a VST plug-in as well as a standalone application which measure the Dynamic Range (DR) values for a single track or an entire album.
 This gave rise to numerous databases such as dr.loudness-war.info, containing dynamic range data for hundreds of thousands of commercial albums.
 Collectively, these databases provided compelling evidence to support the notion that music became less dynamic during the late 1900s.

 In its heyday, prior to replay volume normalization used by today's streaming services, the loudness race allegedly led to albums with dynamic ranges of 4 dB or less (FYI the dynamic range of a sine wave is 3 dB).
-Some of these notorious albums even made it into the press which makes you wonder if artists and producers knew what they were doing at the time?
+Some of these notorious albums even made it into the press which makes you wonder if artists and producers were aware of what they were doing at the time?

-The dynamic range initiative, while admittedly brilliant and instrumental in ending the loudnsess war, appears to be susceptible to one caveat; it seems to focus exclusively on the electrical waveform, stored on the medium, while possibly disregarding the influence of the playback signal chain, i.e., playback equipment and loudspeaker system.
+The dynamic range initiative, while admittedly brilliant and instrumental in ending the loudnsess war, appears to be susceptible to one caveat; it seems to focus exclusively on the electrical waveform, as stored on the medium, while possibly disregarding the influence of the playback signal chain, i.e., playback equipment and loudspeaker system.

 Regression toward the mean

-Normal-distributed (Gaussian) noise, e.g., pink noise, features a crest factor of roughly 12 dB on average.
+Normal-distributed (Gaussian) noise, e.g., pink noise, typically features a crest factor of roughly 12 dB on average.
 In order to produce a noise signal with a crest factor of less than 12 dB, its spectral component's phases need to be (re)arranged in a specific manner which results in very delicate and volatile equilibrium.

 This equilibrium is preserved as long as the individual spectral component's phases aren't rearranged while the signal is traversing the signal chain which requires the latter to be linear phase such as a microphone cable.

-However, ultimately and without exception, that carefully crafted signal will pass through a delivery platform which consists of one or more transducers (loudspeaker or headphone) that transform voltage into sound pressure.
+However, ultimately and without exception, such a carefully crafted signal will pass through a delivery platform which consists of one or more transducers (loudspeaker or headphone) that transform voltage into sound pressure.
 This delivery platform is very likely, if not always, to feature a high-pass filter1 (typically anywhere from 25 Hz to 250 Hz depending on the size of the system), either by acoustical-mechanical design or electronically, that makes a signal with low crest factor regress towards the mean value of 12 dB.

 Notice that in the video above, the waveform post high-pass filter, in track 2, is substantially more jagged, indicating a higher crest factor.